Mr. Johnson of Stanford University School of Medicine has no relevant financial relationships to disclose.)

-Although brain metastases are at least 5 times as common as primary brain tumors—affecting about 200,000 people each year in the United States—suboptimal treatment impairs quality of life and survival.
-An experienced team involved in the diagnosis and treatment (surgical and/or radiosurgical where indicated) will greatly enhance functional survival.
+Although brain metastases are thought to be at least 5 times as common as primary brain tumors—affecting about 200,000 people each year in the United States—suboptimal treatment impairs quality of life and survival.
+An experienced team involved in the diagnosis and treatment (surgical and/or radiosurgical where indicated) will enhance functional survival.

-• Metastatic brain tumors are at least 5 times as common as primary brain tumors and occur in upwards of 40% of patients with metastatic cancer.
+• Metastatic brain tumors are thought to be at least 5 times as common as primary brain tumors and occur in upwards of 40% of patients with metastatic cancer depending on the histology and stage of cancer.

 • Many brain metastases can be cured or controlled with a combination of surgical resection, stereotactic radiosurgery, and/or whole brain radiation therapy.